 For a single line of text, the size of the text is the area of the text.
 In this common case, all alignments are equivalent.
-To center a text in its parent, use anchoring or bind the width of the text item to that of the parent.
+To center a text in its parent, use anchoring or bind the width of the text component to that of the parent.
 For more information, see Setting Bindings.

 You can set the color of the text itself and a secondary color used by text styles.

-For the Text Edit and Text Input types, you can also set the color of selected text and the text highlight color that is used behind selections in the Selected text color and Selection color fields.
+For the Text Edit and Text Input components, you can also set the color of selected text and the text highlight color that is used behind selections in the Selected text color and Selection color fields.

-Select HorizontalFit or VerticalFit to use the largest size up to the size specified that fits the width or height of the item.
-Select Fit to use the largest size up to the size specified that fits within the width and height of the item.
-The font size of fitted text has a minimum bound specified by the Minimum size field and maximum bound specified by the Size field.
+Select HorizontalFit or VerticalFit to use the largest size up to the size specified that fits the width or height of the component.
+Select Fit to use the largest size up to the size specified that fits within the width and height of the component.
+The font size of fitted text has a minimum bound specified by the Min size field and maximum bound specified by the Size field.

-In the Wrap mode field, you can wrap the text to the text item's width.
-The text will only wrap if you set an explicit width for the text item.
+In the Wrap mode field, you can wrap the text to the text component's width.
+The text will only wrap if you set an explicit width for the text component.
 By default, text is not wrapped.
 Select WordWrap to restrict wrapping to word boundaries only.
 Select WrapAnywhere to enable wrapping at any point on a line, even if it occurs in the middle of a word.
 Select Wrap to wrap at a word boundary, if possible, or at the appropriate point on the line, even in the middle of a word.